Sahanduiuc/hotel-cancellations/README.md

 Firstly, data manipulation procedures were carried out using pandas to sum up the number of cancellations per week and order them correctly.

+In configuring the ARIMA model, the first 80 observations are used as **training data**, with the following 20 then used as **validation data**.

+Once the model has been configured, the last 15 observations are then used as **test data** to gauge the model accuracy on unseen data.

 Here is a snippet of the output:

 ![cancellationweeks](cancellationweeks.png)